anhquan075/cs419-bert-information-retrieval/README.md

 # Data Preparation
 Cranfield collection was downloaded from [here](http://ir.dcs.gla.ac.uk/resources/test_collections/cran/).

 We converted the data into `json` format.
+You have to convert the data like our format.
 You can find the sample for the queries file and the corpus file.
 - The queries file
 ```json
 [